dmannock/funchecks/README.md

-# funChecks (functional-data-type-checks)
+# funchecks (functional-data-type-checks)

 Small, simple POC for type checking of functional data types.
-No dependencies, only 3KB.
+No production dependencies, only ~3KB (1.3KB gzipped).

 ## Dependencies ##
 - All you need is either node or a browser
 - Works on any machine
-- No dependencies on other packages (with the exception of dev dependencys to build for browsers)
+- No dependencies on other packages (with the exception of dev dependencies to build for browsers)

+## Potential uses

+* Unit testing
+* Debugging
+* Other assertions

 ## Features ##
 ### isFunctor (object -> boolean)